Contact UsScenic Bridge Railings |

 that a highly scenic bridge railing has been approved for use in California.

 The complete story is in the Annotated History, which traces the history of the project from first public release to completion.
 Links in the History connect to documents, correspondence and photos.
 Together, these provide detailed documentation of the conflicts, positions, and roles of the major participants, with emphasis on my interaction with Caltrans and the Coastal Commission.
-The Saga Continues reports continuing efforts to ensure that bridge views are preserved and bridges on scenic Highway 1 are kept in scale with the rural, two-lane road.
+This website provides periodic reports on continuing efforts to ensure that bridge views are preserved and bridges on scenic Highway 1 are kept in scale with the rural, two-lane road.
 The Cal-Transmogrification of Scenic Bridge Railings (PDF) presents a historic overview of the deterioration of scenic railings in California, in the context of the Noyo Bridge Railing battle.

 Vince Taylor See the author's other major public service endeavor,